How to Play Poker Online — A Comprehensive Guide

 Setting Up an Online Poker Account

-Once you’re happy with your choice, you’ll need to create a new account.
+Once you have chosen a site, you’ll need to create a new account.
 Fill in the form with your personal details, including date of birth, address and full name.
 To protect against fraud, you’ll also need to verify your identity using a document such as a passport.
 A download is required before you can play online poker, whether you’re using a desktop computer, smartphone or tablet device.
 Install the poker room’s specialist software, log in and away you go!
 After registration, don’t forget to take advantage of any new player offers.
 Most casinos put on special tournaments for newcomers, for example.
 These freerolls don’t cost a fee to play, but there are real prizes up for grabs.

 📜 Basic Poker Rules